Kilmore Quay lifeboat station was established in the 1840s and operates an all weather (offshore) lifeboat. Station open daily.

 Selskar Abbey, now just the ruins of, was founded about 1190 by Alexander de la Roche, ancestor of the Roche family who hold the title Baron Fermoy.

-Courtown lifeboat station was established in 1865 and operates an inshore lifeboat.
-Station open by appointment only.
+Rosslare Harbour lifeboat station was established in 1838 and operates an all weather lifeboat.
+Station is open by appointment only.